Last Updated: September 20, 2023

 This Site is not directed to individuals under the age of 18, and we request that they not provide PI through the Site.
 We do not accept applications from minors.
 WWE applicants must be over the age at which they may enter into a legally binding contract with us under the law of any state or jurisdiction of which they are a citizen.

 If you believe you are a victim of identity theft, you might be entitled by law to request certain information from us.
-You can do this by writing us at Our Legal Notices Address.
+You can do this by writing us at Our Legal Notices Address listed below in the ‘Contact Information’ section.
 If we receive a request, we will then explain what information we require in order to respond.
 Once we have all of the required information, we will supply, without charge, any information that we then have which we are legally required to provide (subject to applicable law, and reserving all rights and defenses).

 This Policy does not address, and we are not responsible for, the privacy, information or other practices of any third parties, including any third party operating any website or service to which the Site links.
-The inclusion of a link on the Site does not imply endorsement of the linked site or service by [Company] or our affiliates.
+The inclusion of a link on the Site does not imply endorsement of the linked site or service by World Wrestling Entertainment, LLC or our affiliates.

 If you currently work for WWE or one of our affiliates, you must be eligible to apply for a different position within WWE to use the Site.
 If you accept such a position, your benefits programs and Human Resources policies may change.
 Please consult with the HR manager for the new position concerning application eligibility, benefit programs, and HR policies applicable to that position.